Legal

 Checks may include custom security heuristics, dependency vulnerability checks, OSV data, Semgrep rules, cost-risk heuristics, architecture heuristics, launch-readiness heuristics, and AI-assisted summaries or suggestions when enabled.

-We do not aim to store a full permanent copy of your repository.
-We may temporarily process selected file contents to run scans, and we may store findings, file paths, code snippets, summaries, metadata, and fix suggestions needed to show your report and compare scans over time.
+We do not store full permanent copies of your repository.
+We process selected files to run scans and store the report data needed to show results, compare scans, and explain findings.

-4. How We Use Information
+5. How We Use Information

 We use information to authenticate you, connect repositories, run scans, show reports, compare scan results, enforce plan limits, process billing, provide support, secure the service, debug failures, improve scanner quality, and operate the product.